lee-joanne/geo-quiz/README.md

 * ### Further Testing

 - The website has been tested on different browsers including Chrome, Safari, and Firefox.
-Large monitors (LG and Samsung), laptops (MacBook Early 2016, MacBook Pro 2020, ASUS 2021), tablets (iPad Pro), and devices (iPhone 13 Mini, iPhone 13, iPhone 12, iPhone 11, Samsung Galaxy A5, Xiaomi Redmi 9) have been used to check the quality and responsiveness of the game.
+Large monitors (LG, Dell, Samsung), laptops (MacBook Early 2016, MacBook Pro 2020, ASUS 2021), tablets (iPad Pro), and devices (iPhone 13 Mini, iPhone 13, iPhone 12, iPhone 11, Samsung Galaxy A5, Xiaomi Redmi 9) have been used to check the quality and responsiveness of the game.
 The entire gameplay was perfectly responsive.

 - Using Google DevTools, I have tested the responsiveness on all of the devices listed below.
 As mentioned earlier, Nest Hub and Surface Duo are not perfectly responsiveness due to the height viewports.